Look Unto the Heavens

 The ten tracks flow together seamlessly to create a very tranquil atmosphere over the full length of the album.
 There are subtle variations within each track, but they are mostly ambient sounds layered with occasional instrumental phrasings.
 While there are feelings of vast space in the music, this doesn’t feel like “space music” to me, as that often feels kind of lost, dark and even frightening.
 This music is dark, but much of it expresses of warmth, comfort and even reassurance.

 The individual tracks range from a bit over six minutes to over an hour, and each has a descriptive title.
 Read consecutively, they form an interesting message: “Clothe me with skin and flesh and knit me together with bones and sinews.
 The shady trees cover him with their shadow and behold the clouds which are higher than thou.
 For he wounds, but he binds up; he shatters, but his hands heal, and our days on earth are but a shadow.
 For there is hope of a tree, if it be cut down, that it will sprout again, and that the tender branch thereof will not cease.
 Life will be brighter than noonday, and darkness will become like morning, and those who mourn are lifted to safety.”
 The last track, which runs for more than an hour is the title track of the album.

 Look Unto the Heavens is a profound ambient musical work by one of its masters, Scott Lawlor.
-It is available from Bandcamp.
-I will be reviewing the other two albums in the series very shortly.
+It is available from Bandcamp, Amazon and iTunes.

 July 9, 2018